What Do All Those Letters Behind Their Names Actually Mean?

 RCC – This stands for Registered Clinical Counsellor.
 A Masters degree is required to become an RCC along with a specific number of hours of supervision and having a supervisor observe the counselling practice.
 It is governed by the British Columbia Association of Clinical Counsellors.
 These counsellors are able to work with clients in the province of BC.

-CCC - A Ceritified Canadian Counsellor that is registered with the CCPA is a CCC.
+CCC - A Certified Canadian Counsellor that is registered with the CCPA is a CCC.
 This designation requires a Masters degree and these counsellors can work with folks all over Canada.

 R. Psych – This is a Registered Psychologist.
-We do not have anyone with this desiganation that works at Lighthouse.
+We do not have anyone with this designation that works at Lighthouse.

 RTC - Registered Therapeutic Counsellor - This designation requires no educational degrees or credentials.
 Any professional can apply for this designation.
 It is based of competencies like life experience.